spectrocloud/librarium/content/docs/04.5-devx/07-palette-virtual-clusters/05-resize-virtual-clusters.md

 3. Select the virtual cluster you want to resize, and click **Settings > Cluster Settings**.
 <br />

 4. Click **Cluster Size** and specify new resource allocations for your virtual cluster.
-The size you specify cannot be greater than the system-level quota and the tenant user quota.
+The size you specify cannot be greater than the system-level quota for a cluster group like Beehive and the user quota for tenant-level cluster groups.
 To learn more about resource quotas, refer to the [resource quota](/devx/resource-quota) documentation.
 <br />

 5. Save your changes.